drshahizan/special-topic-data-engineering/project/proposal/Rivertion/Proposal_Rivertion.md

 ## 5. 📄 Methodology:

-The methodology for the proposed project will involve the following steps:
+The proposed data science project for developing a computer-aided diagnostic (CAD) system for analyzing medical images will be executed using the following methodology:

 <ol>
 	<li>Data Collection</li>